ludvigla/semla/README.md

 - [x] `LoadAndMergeMatrices` : load and merge gene expression matrices
 - [x] `LoadSpatialCoordinates` : load and merge spatial coordinates
-- [ ] `InputFromTable` : wrapper for `LoadAndMergeMatrices` and
-`LoadSpatialCoordinates` to load all data into a Seurat object.
-Drop compatibility with "1k" and "2k" arrays.
+- [x] `ReadVisiumData` : wrapper for `LoadAndMergeMatrices` and `LoadSpatialCoordinates` to load all data into a Seurat object.
+Dropped compatibility with "1k" and "2k" arrays.
+The function is similar to `InputFromTable`.

 ### On load